Toward A Reconfigurable Quantum Network Enabled by a Broadband Entangled Source: Experimental scheme

-An electronic synchronization signal derived from the pump laser is used as a reference to time-tag all detector events.
-A commercial time-to-digital converter, the PicoQuant HydraHarp 400, running in time-tagged T3 mode, is used to generate a two-dimensional histogram, which graphically tallies the arrival times of all the detector clicks (Fig. \ref{fig:QKDsetup}c) with respect to the sync signal, at a resolution of 64 ps.
-For each party, measurements are then binned (Fig. \ref{fig:QKDsetup}b) into 1-ns-wide time slots corresponding to the 4 measurement outcomes ($H$, $V$, $D$, and $A$).
-The QBER (quantum bit error rate) is then calculated from the histogrammed data.
-As an example, the QBER in the $H/V$ basis is calculated using the formula:
+\redline{ An electronic synchronization ('sync') signal derived from the pump laser is used as the global timing reference.
+A commercial time-to-digital converter, the PicoQuant HydraHarp 400, running in time-tagged T3 mode, is used to generate a two-dimensional histogram, which graphically tallies the coincidence detections as a function of signal (Alice) and idler (Bob) arrival times [Fig. \ref{fig:QKDsetup}(c)] with respect to the sync signal.
+This is done at a resolution of 64 ps.
+For each party, measurements are then binned [Fig. \ref{fig:QKDsetup}(b)] into 1-ns-wide time slots corresponding to the 4 measurement outcomes ($H$, $V$, $D$, and $A$). }